shivamhwp/shivamhwp/about/resume.md

 ### meeraki foundation

-- [meeraki foundation](https://meerakifoundation.org) is a non-profit organization that aims to provide quality education to the underprivileged children in India. i manage the technical aspects of the org.
+- [meeraki foundation](https://meerakifoundation.org) is a non-profit organization that aims to provide assistance, support, and resources to communities in need in India. i manage the technical aspects of the org.

 tech: nextjs,typescript,sanity cms